-The water heater is located in the office adjacent to the garage.
+The water heater is located in the garage.

 The water heater fuel is natural gas.
-The capacity of the water heater is 50 gallons.
-The water heater was just recently installed.
+The capacity of the water heater is 75 gallons.
+The input rating of the burner is approximately 75,000 BTU.
+The water heater is approximately 14 years old.
 Water heaters of this type typically last about 10-15 years.